Why companies increasingly use AI for their forecasts

 Each of these methods gives the experts the ability to make an educated guess on how the future will look like.
 But when speaking with clients, we hear a couple of constraints companies have with these types of methods.
 We have grouped these challenges into 3 categories.
 The below challenges can be found separately or can be combined.

-- Dimensionality: These methods are limited when it comes to solving problems with different variables (ie: elements which impact a business problem, and therefore a prediction).
+- Dimensionality: These methods are limited when it comes to solving problems with different variables (ie: elements that impact a business problem, and therefore a prediction).
 They have a very limited capacity to find hidden patterns in terms of the impact of a variable on the sought prediction.
 As a result, managers risk making business decisions with a limited outlook

 - Limited horizon: In the field of forecasts, the further you go, the harder it is to have an accurate forecast relative to a certain time horizon.
 For example, how will the demand for my product evolve in the next few months?